ashie404/JavaDungeons/README.md

 <br/>

-JavaDungeons is a Fabric mod that adds the custom blocks from Minecraft Dungeons into Minecraft: Java Edition.
+JavaDungeons is a Fabric mod that adds content from Minecraft Dungeons into Minecraft: Java Edition.
 Most textures are not made by me, and they were obtained from Minecraft: Dungeons.

 ### Texture Rights